NCAR/DART/models/aether_lat-lon/readme.rst

    nblocks_lon, nblocks_lat, nblocks_lev
-      Number of Aether domain "blocks" in the longitudinal, latitudinal, and vertical directions.  (vertical is always 1 as of 2024-2)
+      Number of Aether domain "blocks" in the longitudinal, latitudinal, and vertical directions.
+Vertical is always 1 (2024-2).
+      The total number of blocks (nblocks_lon x nblocks_lat x nblocks_lev) is defined by the number of processors used by Aether.

    variables
       The Aether fields to be included in the model state are specified